 Thesis - Open Access

 This thesis is a digital storytelling project exploring the effects of technology on vulnerabi lity, emotional intimacy, and deep connection in romantic relationships.
 Through the stories of people who have used online dating, been in long distance relationships, or both, it portrays a snapshot of romantic relationships in the digital age and examines how technology inhibits or enhances fundamental aspects of finding love.
 Furthermore, it teaches one something about technology in romantic relationships, what it means to love, and the nature of love.
 This project invites readers and listeners to ask questions of their own, to start conversations in their communities, and to ask, "In the age of technology, how ought we to love?"
 As a non-traditional thesis this project exists as a compilation of pieces, including an interactive website, a professional blog, a series of interviews, and a written reflection.

 © Zoe Vlastos

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Vlastos, Zoe, "Technology in Love: Stories of Change in Romantic Relationships" (2015).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 653.